By John Isaacs

 Mississippi – Democrat Mike Espy, a former Congressman and Secretary of Agriculture, who held Republican Senator Cindy Hyde-Smith to a 54%-46% win for the last two years of Sen. Thad Cochran’s (R) seat, has filed to run against her again.
 Hyde-Smith could also face a Republican challenger.

 New Mexico – Sen. Tom Udall (D) has announced his retirement at the end of this term.
 While Democrats have dominated elections in recent years, Republicans are still competitive.
-Rep. Ben Ray Luján (D) and Maggie Toulouse Oliver (D) are likely to face off for the Democratic nomination.
+Rep. Ben Ray Luján (D) and Secretary of State Maggie Toulouse Oliver (D) are likely to face off for the Democratic nomination.

 North Carolina – Sen. Thom Tillis (R-NC) is being primaried by businessman Garland Tucker, with some Republican groups dissatisfied with the incumbent’s record and his changing positions.